Janzhuj/janzhuj.github.io/_posts/2022-06-25-EDA-Modeling-Movies-Popularity.md

 The distribution of attribute imdb_num_votes is right skewed, will be shifted by using The BoxCox transform to reduce the skew and make it more Gaussian

+#### Correlation between numerical attributes

+{% highlight r %}
+corr.matrix <- cor(train[names_n])
+corrplot(corr.matrix, main="\n\nCorrelation Plot of numerical attributes", method="number")
+{% endhighlight %}

+#### Summary of Ideas
+There is a lot of structure in this dataset.
+We need to think about transforms that we could use later to better expose the structure which in turn may improve modeling accuracy.
+So far it would be worth trying:

+* Feature selection and removing the most correlated attributes.
+* standardizing the dataset to reduce the effect of differing scales and distributions.
+* Box-Cox transform to see if flattening out some of the distributions improves accuracy.

 ![Rplot-3](/figs/2023-07-22-Online-Store-Customer-Segmentation/Rplot-3.png)